Danish7911/Danish-demo-01/README.md

 # Danish-demo-01
-This is my second rtespository.
+This is my second repository.
+Author - Danish Raza